 Is the FCA rule book too big?

-Industry leaders give their opinion on whether the FCA rulebook is too big at nearly 9,000 pages and can work be done to streamline this so it doesn't overlap with the Consumer Duty rules?
+Industry leaders give their opinion on whether the FCA rulebook is too big at Action to take: nearly 9,000 pages and can work be done to streamline this so it doesn't overlap with the Consumer Duty rules?
 You can read the full article here.